linode/docs/docs/applications/messaging/installing-rocketchat-ubuntu-16-04/index.md

 ## Installing Rocket.Chat

 The quickest way to install Rocket.Chat is to use its Snap.
 Snaps are containerised software packages that run on all major Linux systems.
 Snapd is the service that runs and manages snaps.
-Snapd is installed by default on Ubunt 16.04 LTS.
+Snapd is installed by default on Ubuntu 16.04 LTS.

 1. Install Rocket.Chat